AboZiadAkram/OperatingSystemHomeWork/README.md

-# OperatingSystemHomeWork
+Akram Abo Ziad
+315469064

-This is the homework for OS course in SemesterA 2024
+This is the HomeWork for Operating System Winter 2024